scssyworks/rollup-boilerplate/README.md

 This works the same as all the steps shown the Installation section.
 There is no need to pre-install (npm install -g etc) the rollup-boilerplate library.
 Instead npx will prompt you if any dependancies are missing.

-After running the above command with npx, just cd to the created directory and beging building.
+After running the above command with npx, just cd to the created directory and begin building.

 3. Provide the relevant details for you library and you're all set!